 I am a member of the Embodied-Relational Therapy (ERT) Association, and the Ashburton peer supervision group.

-I also work in the Embodied-Relational Therapy trainers group.
+I also work in the Embodied-Relational Therapy trainers group, and have been a member of the Human Symphony (Pakistan) training team.
 I offer supervision to counsellors and psychotherapists.

-I live in Bovey Tracey, on the southern edge of Dartmoor, with my partner, Louise.
+I live in Bovey Tracey, on the southern edge of Dartmoor, with Louise, my partner.